shivani-raja/SangerAlignment/README.md

 gRNA <- makestring (gRNA)
 ```

 Now we have our strings, we can align them using alignsequences().
-Note that the function requires 5 sequences to work correctly (3 KD, 1 WT and a gRNA sequence.)
+Note that the function requires 5 sequences to work correctly (in this case 3 KD, 1 WT and a gRNA sequence.)
 You can change the order of the sequences if you wish, but I reccommend putting the wild-type cell line first.

 ```{r}
 #align the sequences